MinThuAung-1/github-slideshow/_posts/0000-01-02-MinThuAung-1.md

 layout:slide
 title:  "welcone to your second slide!"
 ---
-just type whatever you want
-use left arrow to go back
+just type whatever you want -new text use left arrow to go back